Sustainable Development Goals

 - Argentina: PAGE has worked on promoting green jobs and youth engagement to facilitate a just transition to a green economy in Argentina.
 In partnership with national organisations, PAGE organized a Green Jobs Fair focusing on sustainable ventures and training opportunities.
 PAGE also supported the organization of a “Youth Hackathon on Green Jobs and Just Transition” that discussed youth employment challenges and opportunities with 50 young people covered by employment programmes.

-- Argentina: PAGE in collaboration with the National University of Tres de Febrero conducted a report ‘Labour Diagnostic of the Just Transition to a Green Economy’ in 2020, comprising five interrelated studies.
-The studies will feed into the design and implementation of policies aimed at promoting a fair transition process, with a special focus on gender, specifically targeting the National Plan for the Promotion of Green Employment.
+- Argentina: PAGE in collaboration with the National University of Tres de Febrero conducted a report ‘Labour Diagnostic of the Just Transition to a Green Economy’ in 2020, which will feed into the design and implementation of policies aimed at promoting a fair transition process, with a special focus on gender.
+In 2021, PAGE finalized a National Green Jobs Promotion Strategy and Roadmap which provides concrete actions for greening the active labour market policies of the country.
+The Strategy was developed in a participative manner with the engagement of the three main Ministries and is expected to be jointly signed in 2022.

 - PAGE Global Work: PAGE has produced a Green Jobs Training Guidebook, focusing on how to measure and model social and employment outcomes of climate and sustainable development policies.
 PAGE has also held high-profile global events, including official side events at COP 25 in Madrid on SDG: 8 Decent Work and Economic Growth.